-- 1. Surgical Technology for the Surgical Technologist: A Positive Care Approach, 4th ed., AST (Text) - 2.
-Surgical Technology for the Surgical Technologist: A Positive Care Approach, 4th ed., AST (Study Guide and Lab Manual)
+1. Surgical Technology for the Surgical Technologist: A Positive Care Approach, 5th ed., AST (Text) and MindTap

 METHODS OF TEACHING

 - Lecture

 - PowerPoint Presentation

 - Question and Answer

 - Demonstration

 - Discussion/Case Studies

 ATTENDANCE POLICY

 Class attendance is mandatory.
 Students are allowed three (3) absences and will be administratively withdrawn on the fourth (4th) absence.
 A tardy will be given if the student is not present for the class or lab within the first 5 minutes of the class period.
 Two (2) tardies will equal one (1) absence.
 If a student misses more than 30 minutes of any class or lab session, an absence will be given for the day.